awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 1. Choose **Create an Auto Scaling group using this launch configuration**\.
 The wizard to create an Auto Scaling group is displayed\.

-## Step 2: Create an Auto Scaling Group<a name="gs-create-asg"></a>
+## Step 2: Create an Auto Scaling group<a name="gs-create-asg"></a>

 An Auto Scaling group is a collection of EC2 instances, and is the core of Amazon EC2 Auto Scaling\.
 When you create an Auto Scaling group, you include information such as the subnets for the instances and the initial number of instances to start with\.

 Use the following procedure to continue where you left off after creating either a launch template or a launch configuration\.

 **Note**
-Amazon EC2 Auto Scaling has recently changed the Auto Scaling group interface\.
-By default, you're shown the old user interface, but you can switch to the new user interface\.
-This topic contains steps for both\.
+Amazon EC2 Auto Scaling has changed the user interface\.
+By default, you're shown the new user interface, but you can choose to return to the old user interface\.
+This topic contains steps for each\.
-To switch to the new user interface, on the **Auto Scaling Groups** page, on the banner at the top of the page, choose **Go to the new console**\.

 **To create an Auto Scaling group \(new console\)**